secretGeek/cosmic-ray-detector/README.md

 Also "Cosmic Ray and the Bit-Flippers" would be a great name for a psychedelic surf guitar garage trance nu wave metal shoegaze big band.

-"Hi I'm Cosmic Ray, and these are my brothers Alpha and Beta and Gamma.
-And we're the Bit-Flippers!"
+> Hi I'm Cosmic Ray, and these are my brothers Alpha and Beta and Gamma.
+And we're the Bit-Flippers!
+>

-(Insane psychedelic surf guitar garage trance nu wave metal shoegaze big band noise commences.)
+> (Insane psychedelic-surf-guitar-garage-trance-nu-wave-metal-shoegaze-big-band noise commences.)